hyriver/hydrosignatures/README.rst

 Features
 --------

-HydroSignatures is a part of `HyRiver <https://github.com/hyriver/HyRiver>`__ software stack that is a suite of tools for computing hydrological signatures.
+HydroSignatures is a suite of tools for computing hydrological signatures and a part of `HyRiver <https://github.com/hyriver/HyRiver>`__ software stack.
-It includes the following functions:
+This package includes the following functions:

 - ``compute_exceedance``: Exceedance probability that can be used plotting flow duration curves;